Clark, Iowa end perfect South Carolina season in Final Four - KTVZ

 Clark wowed the crowd that included Harper Stribe, a young fan of the team who has been battling cancer.
 She was featured in a surprise video that informed the Hawkeyes’ star that she was the AP Player of the Year.

-Clark has created quite a stir since going to college in her home state.
+Clark has put on quite a show since coming to Iowa.
 She led the nation in scoring twice and last weekend had a game for the ages, recording the first 40-point triple-double in NCAA history to lead the Hawkeyes to the Final Four.

 Now she has them on the doorstep of more history.